SWEG-2016EC-Batch/Kronos/ETS1260_Selamawit_Namssi/miles.md

 <h4>Output:</h4>

 <ul>
-    <li> The total distance the automobile can be driven without refueling, calculated from the fuel tank capacity and miles per gallon.</li>
+    <li> The total distance the automobile can be driven without refueling</li>
 </ul>

 <h4>Operations:</h4>